Jacob Meyers Player Props: Astros vs. Rays

-Jacob Meyers, with a slugging percentage of .296 in his past 10 games -- including one home run -- will be in action for the Houston Astros versus the Tampa Bay Rays, with Taj Bradley on the mound, July 29 at 7:15 PM ET.
+On Sunday, Jacob Meyers (.444 slugging percentage in past 10 games, including one home run) and the Houston Astros face the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Rangers.
+In his last game, he reached base in all five of his plate appearances (3-for-3 with a double) against the Rays.

 Jacob Meyers Game Info & Props vs. the Rays